 “The Body Keeps the Score” by Bessel van der Kolk

-Explores how trauma affects the body and mind, providing insights into the importance of holistic self-care.
+Explores how trauma affects the body and mind, providing insights into the importance of self-care.

 “Why We Sleep” by Matthew Walker